nymexhub/Theatherflix/README.md

 ## Contributing

-Before raising a pull-request, please read all carefully Email me first of all: felipealfonsog@fleep.io if you have any question, and.
+Before raising a pull-request, please read all carefully

 This project adheres to the [Contributor Covenant 1.4](http://contributor-covenant.org/version/1/4/).
  By participating, you are expected to uphold this code.
 Please report unacceptable